 SCI 100.
 THE NATURAL WORLD: THE CARIBBEAN.
 A topical examination of the natural world of the Caribbean.
 Included will be considerations of elements of Caribbean life associated with the natural world with emphasis on their roots in the Natural Sciences.
 The approach is interdisciplinary with a variety of learning strategies employed.
 Two hours of lecture and three hours of lab per week.
 This course is half of the two-part Freshman Year General Education Curriculum.
 (F, S).
-3 credits

 SCI 200.
 CHANGES IN THE NATURAL WORLD.
 Students learn to use the vocabulary and concepts underlying the scientific view of the natural world.
 An exploration of cosmology and biological principles provide a contrast with mythology and a framework within which to understand the scientific explanations of change and evolution in physical systems and living organisms.
-Students learn to relate to emerging scientific applications and to the overall organization of scientific theory.
+Students learn to relate to emerging scientific applications and to the overall organization of scientific knowledge.
+Laboratory exercises establish the principles of observation and analysis as a basis for scientific theory.
 This course partially satisfies the general education requirements for a BA degree.
 Two hours of lecture and three hours of lab per week.
 Prerequisite: SCI 100 (except in the case of a student admitted into a degree program with 24 or more credits), ENG 120.
 Corequisite: MAT 140.
 (F, S).